ionic-team/capacitor/site/docs-md/apis/background-task/index.md

 Generally, Android is less strict about background tasks, but your app should code to the lowest common denominator in order to be a good actor on all platforms.

+NOTE: On iOS `setTimeout` and `setInterval` won't work once your app is in background, so don't use them inside `beforeExit`.

 ## Example

 ```typescript